Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Method: DIG

-\paragraph{Distance calculation.} Given a 2-fps sampled video with $M$ frames $\{f_{I_i}\}_{i=1}^M$ with corresponding frame indices $\{I_i\}_{i=1}^M$, we utilize DINOv2~\cite{oquab2024dinov2learningrobustvisual} to extract visual features from each frame, which results in a sequence of feature vectors $\{V_{I_i}\}_{i=1}^M$.
-To measure the dissimilarity between consecutive frames, we compute the feature distance $d_i$ between $f_{I_i}$ and $f_{I_{i+1}}$ using the following formula:
+Given a 2-fps sampled video with $M$ frames $\{f_{I_i}\}_{i=1}^M$ with their corresponding frame indices $\{I_i\}_{i=1}^M$, we first utilize DINOv2~\cite{oquab2024dinov2learningrobustvisual} to extract robust visual features from each frame, which results in a sequence of feature vectors $\{V_{I_i}\}_{i=1}^M$.
+To accurately measure the dissimilarity between these consecutive frames, we compute the feature distance $d_i$ between $f_{I_i}$ and $f_{I_{i+1}}$ using the following formula:

 where $\text{sim}(\cdot, \cdot)$ denotes cosine similarity.
 This yields a sequence of distances $\{d_i\}_{i=1}^{M-1}$.

 \paragraph{R-Frame selection.} Due to frequent scene transitions or camera cuts in long videos, the pairwise frame similarity often exhibits abrupt changes, resulting in numerous peaks in the distance sequence.
 Specifically, $d_i$ is identified as a peak if $d_{i-1} < d_i$ and $d_{i+1} < d_i$.
 To reduce noise effects, only peaks with prominence greater than $0.1$ are valid.
 This threshold has been found effective through empirical observation.
 We denote the indices of these valid peaks as $\{K_j\}_{j=1}^N \subset \{I_i\}_{i=1}^M$, where $N < M$.
 These peaks serve as segmentation points, dividing the video into distinct segments.
 Within each segment, the low pairwise distances between frames indicate visual consistency.
 Therefore, we select only one frame from each segment to capture its semantic content.
 For simplicity, we choose the midpoint frame of each segment, resulting in a set of~\keyframes~indexed by $\{I'_j\}_{j=1}^{N-1}=\left\{(K_j + K_{j+1})/2\right\}_{j=1}^{N-1}$.
 By aggregating~\keyframes, we obtain a compact representation that effectively summarizes the essential visual content of the entire video.